duffney/duffney.io/content/posts/living-at-work-must-die.md

 ---

 Each week, I write an email sharing what I've learned.
-Learn what I learn in a concise letter sent to your inbox.
+Takes two minutes to read and leaves you thinking all day.

+It’s not about your time.
+It’s about your attention.

 Join 700+ subscribers and enter your email below.